History of Romania: Culture

-Known Dacian theonyms include Zalmoxis, Gebeleïzis and Darzalas.
-Gebeleizis is probably cognate to the Thracian god Zibelthiurdos (also Zbelsurdos, Zibelthurdos), wielder of lightning and thunderbolts.
-Derzelas (also Darzalas) was a chthonic god of health and human vitality.
-The pagan religion survived longer in Dacia than in other parts of the empire; Christianity made little headway until the fifth century.

 Early Middle Ages

 Between 271 and 275, the Roman army and administration left Dacia, which was invaded later by the Goths.
 The Goths mixed with the local people until the 4th century, when the Huns, a nomadic people, arrived.
 The Gepids, the Avars, the Bulgars and their Slavic subjects ruled Transylvania until the 8th century.
 The territories of Wallachia and Moldavia were under the control of the First Bulgarian Empire from its establishment in 681 until around the time of the Hungarian conquest of Transylvania at the end of the 10th century.

 After the disintegration of Great Bulgaria following Khan Kubrat's death in 665, a large group of Bulgars followed Asparukh, the third son of the great Khan, who headed westwards.
 In the 670's they settled in the area known as the Ongal to the north of the Danube delta.
 From there, Asparukh's cavalry in alliance with local Slavs annually attacked the Byzantine territories in the south.
 In 680, the Byzantine Emperor Constantine IV led a large army to fight the Bulgars but was defeated in the battle of Ongal and the Byzantines were forced to acknowledge the formation of a new country, the First Bulgarian Empire.
 The northern border of the country followed the southern slopes of the Carpathian mountains from the Iron Gates and reached the Dneper river or possibly just the Dniester river to the east.

 The Bulgarians' main rivals in the area were the Avars to the west and the Khazars to the east.
 The Khazars were a serious threat; they marched westwards after they crushed the resistance of Kubrat's eldest son Bayan and waged a war against Asparukh, who was killed, although not necessarily by a Khazar.
 To protect their northern borders, the Bulgarians built several enormous ditches that ran the whole length of the border from the Timok river to the Black Sea.

 In 803, Krum of Bulgaria became Khan.
 The new, energetic ruler focused on the north-west where Bulgaria's old enemies the Avars experienced difficulties and setbacks against the Franks under Charlemagne.
 Between 804 and 806, the Bulgarian armies annihilated the Avars and destroyed their state.
 Krum took the eastern parts of the former Avar Khaganate and took over rule of the local Slavic tribes.
-Bulgaria's territory extended twice from the middle Danube to the north of present day Budapest to the Dnester, though its possession of Transylvania is debatable.
+Bulgaria's territory extended twice from the middle Danube to the north of present-day Budapest to the Dnester, though its possession of Transylvania is debatable.
 In 813 Khan Krum seized Odrin and plundered the whole of Eastern Thrace.
 He took 50,000 captives who were settled in Bulgaria across the Danube.